Vase with Zinnias and Geraniums, 1886

 National Gallery of Canada (no. 5045)

-Arriving in Paris in spring 1886, van Gogh came face-to-face with modern painting and a colour palette much brighter than the dark, sombre hues commonly used in the Netherlands.
-Among his early Parisian paintings are several still-lifes of flowers which reveal, in their rich application of colour, the influence of Adolphe Monticelli, a contemporary painter from Marseilles whose work van Gogh admired and collected.
+Arriving in Paris in spring 1886, Van Gogh was exposed to Impressionist and New-Impressionist painting for the first time.
+He abandoned his dark, sombre palette, which he had used in the Netherlands, and began using bright colours.
+Among his early Parisian paintings are several still lifes of flowers which reveal, in their rich application of colour, the influence of Adolphe Monticelli, a contemporary painter from Marseilles whose work Van Gogh admired and collected.

 Marks and Labels